alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 ## Introduction
 GNNs mostly used for supervised learning.
 Underutilised in RL.
 Advantages over traditional networks.
 Here are some examples of how to use it, and some avenues for exploration
+- hypothesise that lack of uptake is due to unclear design patterns for integrating GNNs into RL frameworks
+- Advantages
+  - permutation invariance
+  - ood size generalisation
+  - variable action space

 ## Preliminaries

 RL is a method of solving a sequential decision-making problem in the form of a Markov Decision Process (MDP).
 An MDP is defined as a tuple $$\langle S, A, T, R, \gamma \rangle$$, where $$S$$ is the set of states, $$A$$ is the set of actions, $$T: S \times A \times S \rightarrow [0, 1]$$ is the transition function, $$R: S \times A \rightarrow \mathbb{R}$$ is the reward function, and $$\gamma \in [0, 1)$$ is the discount factor.

-- rl terminology: episodes, returns, policy, value function, observation, action space
+- rl terminology: episodes, returns, policy, value function, environment, observation, action space
 - value-based methods and policy methods. how to extract a policy from a value function.

 ## Graph Neural Networks

+- brief overview of GNNs
+- examples in supervised learning etc
+- introduce graph notation and node/edge features

+Suppose we have a graph $$G = (V, E)$$, with nodes $V$ and edges $E$.
+The nodes describe some sort of item, and the edges describe some sort of relationship between them.

 ## Traditional Deep Reinforcement Learning